 Whether you use it for topping, dipping, smothering or spreading, pesto rosso is an incredible five minute condiment that you can’t skip.
 Add this simple recipe to your skillset, and you’ll impress everyone with the most delicious addition to any gathering!

 This sun dried tomato pesto is delicious anywhere you use traditional pesto – try it in my pesto chicken, pesto aioli, pesto hummus, pesto pasta and SO much more!
-I have shared all of my favorite ways to use this fabulous pesto rosso below.
+I have shared all of my favorite ways to use this collection of 13 amazing recipes with pesto.

 A small white bowl of pesto rosso, garnished with fresh basil leaves, placed on a marble countertop.
 Gold spoon tops the bowl.